M66B/FairEmail/FAQ.md

 To use an Outlook, Live or Hotmail account with two factor authentication enabled, you might need to create an app password.
 See [here](https://support.microsoft.com/en-us/help/12409/microsoft-account-app-passwords-two-step-verification) for the details.

+**Important**: Microsoft will drop support for app passwords from September 16, 2024.

 See [here](https://support.office.com/en-us/article/pop-imap-and-smtp-settings-for-outlook-com-d088b986-291d-42b8-9564-9c414e2aa040) for Microsoft's instructions.